Introduction of Computer Forensics

 - Need to produce authentic and convincing evidence.

-- If the tool used for digital forensic is not according to specified standards, then in the court of law, the evidence can be disapproved by justice.
+- If the tool used for digital forensics is not according to specified standards, then in a court of law, the evidence can be disapproved by justice.

-- Lack of technical knowledge by the investigating officer might not offer the desired result.
+- A lack of technical knowledge by the investigating officer might not offer the desired result.